We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Vitamin B-3, also known as niacin, is one of eight B vitamins.
+Vitamin B-3, or niacin, is 1 of 8 B vitamins.
 It plays a role in converting the food we eat into energy.
 It helps the body to use proteins and fats, and it keeps the skin, hair, and nervous system healthy.

 Other names for vitamin B-3 include nicotinamide, nicotinic acid, and vitamin PP, because it prevents pellagra.